kwoding/contact-frontend-test/doc/exercise1.md

 - HTTP 500

 2. Use Selenium WebDriver (boilerplate already in this project) to navigate through the front-end to retrieve the contact list.
+3. Click on a contact (table row) to view details of a single contact.
-3. Assert the result on the front-end.
+3. Assert the result on the front-end (for both the list and the single contact).

 Note: if the GET on /api/contacts returns an OK response, the test application considers you are logged in